This is the second in a series of articles on understanding thermal ticket printing and determining if it’s right for you.

 - Dead Pixels: refer to sections on the print head that no longer heat up, causing the printer to no longer print on the affected areas.

-Routine Printer Maintenance will extend the life & improve print quality:
+Routine Maintenance extends the life & improves print quality

-- Cleaning frequency will depend on the type of printer, environment, and print volume.
+- Cleaning frequency depends on the type of direct thermal printer, environment, and print volume.
 For moderate daily use, thermal printers should be cleaned two to three times per week, and daily if your stock is heavily used on coated paper or with color or security foils.

 - Extreme caution should be taken when cleaning your print heads.
-All jewelry and sharp objects should be removed prior to working on your printer to prevent accidental damage.
+All jewelry and sharp objects should be removed prior to working on thermal printers to prevent accidental damage.
 A scratched print head is impossible to repair and will mar the results of your printed ticket.

 - Only approved cleaning solutions such as Isopropyl Alcohol should be used, as these type of solvents evaporate quickly without leaving residue.